sreznic/InfiniteScroller/README.md

 ## Known issues

-- Doesn't work well if the amount of the items is less or equal to visibleCells parameter
+- Items aren't displayed correctly if the amount of the items is less or equal to visibleCells parameter.
+So, make sure to pass more items than visible cells

 ## Contribute